-In Canada’s first installment of Meet the Merchant, we speak to Clarissa Aguiar of Tapi Go! in Toronto, Ontario.
+In this installment of Meet the Merchant, we speak to Clarissa Aguiar of Tapi Go! in Toronto, Ontario.
 Clarissa shares how her dream to introduce Canadians to the tasty world of Brazilian Tapioca became a reality – both opening and thriving amidst lengthy Toronto lockdowns, and how Clover helps to keep her daily operations running smoothly.

 Clover: Nice to meet you, Clarissa.
 Tell us how you came to open Tapi Go!?Clarissa Aguiar: I moved with my husband, Rui, to Canada in 2015 from Recife, in the north of Brazil.
 We both work full-time outside of food service—I am a civil engineer and Rui is an architect—but we have considered opening a restaurant for many years.
 I distinctly remember a moment when the first Subway restaurant opened in Recife, and I thought to myself, “why don’t we have something like this with Brazilian food, with tapioca?”
 Ever since then, I couldn’t get the idea out of my mind.